Skip to main content

 Chapter 3 - Cryptocurrency Theory

-• motivation behind cryptocurrencies
+• Understand the motivation behind cryptocurrencies

-• Merkle trees and transaction verification algorithms
+• Master Merkle trees and transaction verification algorithms

-• mining in cryptocurrencies
+• Learn about mining in cryptocurrencies

-• mempools
+• Explore mempools and their function

-• unspent transaction outputs (UTXOs)
+• Uncover unspent transaction outputs (UTXOs)

-• elliptic curve cryptography in cryptocurrencies
+• Dive into elliptic curve cryptography in cryptocurrencies

-• what is a wallet?
+• What is a wallet?

-• the 51% attack
+• Discover the 51% attack vulnerability

-• soft fork and hard fork
+• Differentiate between soft forks and hard forks

 Chapter 4 - Cryptocurrency Implementation